How to Stain Concrete Overview

 The stain is semitransparent.
 It won’t completely cover the surface as paint would.
 You’ll see the concrete through the stain, especially if you’re using a light color.

-This project is much faster and easier if you stain your whole patio a single color.
+This how to stain concrete project is much faster and easier if you stain your whole patio a single color.
 All you have to do is wet the concrete and apply the stain.
 Then backroll with a 3/8-in.-nap roller if you want even coverage.
 That’s it—there’s no need to block off sections or switch sprayers.
 If you want a pattern with different colors, start by deciding on a color scheme.
 Anywhere you want to switch from one color to another, such as for a border or the checkerboard pattern shown here, you’ll need a kerf (a shallow cut in the concrete).
 This gives the colors a crisp separation.
 Taping off the concrete won’t work.
 The stain will run under the tape.

 If you already have expansion joints in the concrete, incorporate them into your design to avoid cutting kerfs.
 But if you need to cut kerfs, start by snapping a chalk line where you want to cut.
 It’s important for the cuts to be perfectly straight.
 Crooked cuts will be obvious once you apply the stain.
 So use a wide board as a saw guide and weight it down with buckets of water (Photo 1).